DatadudeDev/ShockGPT/README.md

 > Runs on localhost by default.
 Simply expose to a reverse proxy for WAN access via FQDN.
 Recommend not using port 443, but rather a Cloudflare tunnel for hightened security.

-> There is no authentication functiuonality yet, so if WAN accessible, an LDAP/SSO layer such as Authelia or a firewall rule is highly recommended.
+> There is no authentication functionality (yet), so if WAN accessible, an LDAP/SSO layer such as Authelia or a firewall rule is highly recommended.

 _______________________________________________________________________________________________________________________________________________________________________